PlasmaControl/PyRCN/README.md

 y_pred = reg.predict(X=X_test)  # output is the prediction for each input example
 ```

-An extensive introduction to getting started with PyRCN is included in the (examples)[https://github.com/TUD-STKS/PyRCN/blob/master/examples] directory.
-The notebook (digits)[https://github.com/TUD-STKS/PyRCN/blob/master/examples/digits.ipynb] or its corresponding (Python script)[https://github.com/TUD-STKS/PyRCN/blob/master/examples/digits.py] show how to set up an ESN for a small hand-written digit recognition experiment.
+An extensive introduction to getting started with PyRCN is included in the [examples](https://github.com/TUD-STKS/PyRCN/blob/master/examples) directory.
+The notebook [digits](https://github.com/TUD-STKS/PyRCN/blob/master/examples/digits.ipynb) or its corresponding [Python script](https://github.com/TUD-STKS/PyRCN/blob/master/examples/digits.py) show how to set up an ESN for a small hand-written digit recognition experiment.

-Fore more advanced examples, pleas have a look at our (Automatic Music Transcription Repository)[https://github.com/TUD-STKS/Automatic-Music-Transcription], in which we provide an entire feature extraction, training and test pipeline for multipitch tracking and for note onset detection using PyRCN.
+Fore more advanced examples, please have a look at our [Automatic Music Transcription Repository](https://github.com/TUD-STKS/Automatic-Music-Transcription), in which we provide an entire feature extraction, training and test pipeline for multipitch tracking and for note onset detection using PyRCN.

 # Citation